Cybersecurity Trends and Insights

 1. Define the Scope: Start by identifying which systems, processes, and assets will be included in the evaluation.
 This focus ensures that efforts are directed toward the most critical areas.

 • Tip: Involve stakeholders from various departments to ensure that all pertinent areas are covered.
-Surprisingly, only 44 percent of organizations currently engage stakeholders in their evaluations.
+Surprisingly, only 44 percent of organizations currently lack a formal assessment process.

 2. Gather Information: Collect data on existing security measures, policies, and procedures.
 This involves reviewing documentation and conducting interviews with key personnel.